 3.1.
 Auction Sites for Smaller Businesses

 One of the most common ways you hear about sites selling is on services such as Flippa.com.
-These services host auctions for sites and businesses and typically work well for small transactions (less than $100,000) as they are quick to list on and expose the sale to a large number of buyers.
+These services host auctions for sites and businesses and typically work well for small transactions (less than $100,000) as they are quick to list on and expose the sale to many buyers.

 However, there is one huge drawback to this style of sale.
 In an open auction, the process is open to manipulation.
 For example, Flippa runs a comments section where buyers can discuss the auction, potentially pointing out problems and issues to keep the price down.

-The sale price was really based on the potential of the site.
+The sale price was based on the potential of the site.
 Flippa.com is the most well-known auction site.
-However, eBay also provides a place to sell under the category “Businesses and Websites for Sale,” and you can also try sites like FreeMarket, DigitalPoint, and Top Gold Forum Marketplace.
+However, eBay also provides a place to sell under the category “Businesses and Websites for Sale.”
+You can also try sites like FreeMarket, DigitalPoint, and Top Gold Forum Marketplace.

 3.2.
 Listing a “For Sale” Notice

 There are numerous sites where you can list a business for sale to attract leads.
 Some listing sites include GlobalBX, BusinessesForSale, and BizQuest.
-Alternatively, you can announce on your own blog that you’re looking at selling, and if anyone is interested, they can contact you for more details.
+Alternatively, you can announce that you’re looking at selling on your blog, and if anyone is interested, they can contact you for more details.